-Business Intelligence & Analytics: For many, this is an area that generates a lot of hype because it involves turning data from multiple sources into powerful insights for a business’ decision-makers.
-However, along with the hype comes the trepidation over the associated challenges – especially those related to successfully implementing the right BI software solution for your business.
+Analytics: For many, this is an area that generates a lot of hype because it involves turning data from multiple sources into powerful insights for a business’ decision-makers.
+However, along with the hype comes the trepidation over the associated challenges – especially those related to successfully implementing the right Analytics software for your business.

-In today’s market, there are a variety of BI software solutions available that provide a range of features including interactive dashboards, robust reporting functionality, and game-changing insights at varying price points.
-Although most advertise that they provide a plug-and-play solution where users can easily integrate their data sources and produce instant and eye-opening BI dashboards, unfortunately, most users end up finding out the hard way that their BI software implementation doesn’t end up that way.
+In today’s market, there are a variety of Analytics solutions available that provide a range of features including interactive dashboards, robust reporting functionality, and game-changing insights at varying price points.
+Although most advertise that they provide a plug-and-play solution where users can easily integrate their data sources and produce instant and eye-opening Analytics dashboards; unfortunately, most users end up finding out the hard way that their Analytics software implementation doesn’t end up that way.

-BI software is often seen as a quick, all-encompassing answer to analytics.
-However, when it comes to finding and implementing the optimal BI solution for your organization, the devil is truly in the details.
-Here are 3 main details that need to be fleshed out when choosing a BI solution:
+Analytics solutions are often seen as a quick, all-encompassing answer to analytics.
+However, when it comes to finding and implementing the optimal Analytics software for your organization, the devil is truly in the details.
+Here are 3 main details that need to be fleshed out when choosing an Analytics solution:

 - Implementation and Integration